 The renowned Stokenchurch Dog Rescue Centre is located at Tower Farm, just to the west of the village on the A40.
 They are always on the lookout for volunteer dog-walkers.
 In addition they hold fund-raising jumble sales, normally on the last Saturday of the month during the summer.
 For more details check www.stokenchurchdogrescue.co.uk or call 01494 482695.

-Stokenchurch boasts two village halls and a community centre:
+Stokenchurch boasts two village halls and two community centres:

 There are a wide variety of local clubs and societies including football, cricket, photography and wine appreciation.
 The main clubs and societies are listed below: